-Another good news is an opportunity to differentiate your permissions by a whole team and different collections.
+Another good news is an opportunity to establish different permissions for teams and collections.
 Admin roles could be the same over the whole storage.
-But you may need different user rights depending on a particular collection.
+But for other roles may need different user rights depending on a particular collection.

 Your product team may be satisfied with regular user roles.
 Most of the time, they will use DAM for downloading assets only.
 For example, they may need different designs uploaded by the UI/UX designer.

 In contrast, your marketing team will need more extended permissions.
 Usually assigned with power DAM user rights, the team both uploads and downloads files, creates new collections, and manages metadata.
 For example, a content writer uploads a new article.
 They also attach its name, description, different keywords to make access to this file easier, etc.